gwiam/awt_atoyom/porting_level.md

     - baking lighting in unity looks a bit different than the current lighting (in unity)
     - aparently the lighting was fine when translating the tutorial, maybe the player camera does something diffent?
     - Godot baked a navmesh on top of the level...
+    - enabling SDFGI and SSAO and enabling glow is not possible in compatibility mode